 Princess Breakfast Adventures has a unique and much more extensive menu.
 While there is a breakfast buffet component to the meal, the offerings are much less mass produced and definitely aimed at foodies – including champagne for adults.
 The meal begins with a bread basket of breakfast pastries, followed by tiered display of starters like an open faced and cheese sandwich with cranberry cream cheese or a chia and granola parfait.

 Then the hot buffet is open, featuring kid-friendly favorites like Mickey waffles, macaroni & cheese (with and withOUT breadcrumbs for pickier eaters), and scrambled eggs.
 Adults will also enjoy more exotic options like tempura shrimp with a spiced dipping sauce and braised short ribs.
 Home fries are also provided on the table as well.
 Finally, the meal finishes with a tiered display of 5 different miniature desserts like cake pops, seashell macarons, and strawberry honey sorbet.

 The menus of every character meal are available on the Disneyland website now, so check them out in advance to see what looks most appealing to you.

 6. Indoor or outdoor dining?

 If you are visiting Disneyland during a pleasant time of year for weather, having outdoor dining as an option during your character meal could be a big draw.
-But if you are visiting during an Anaheim heat wave (they do happen – it was over 95 degrees during my visit in late September this year), you may prefer a location where you are guaranteed indoor seating and air conditioning.
+But if you are visiting during an Anaheim heat wave (they do happen – it was over 95 degrees during my visit in late September a few years back), you may prefer a location where you are guaranteed indoor seating and air conditioning.

 Free Printable for Disneyland Character Meals

 Want to line up all the Disneyland character meal choices and compare them?
 You’re in luck!
 Check out the free downloadable printable with essential comparison information about Disneyland character dining, including what additional characters often make appearances at each meal.